 The month before we took over the account, this client generated 10 conversions for a cost per conversion of $152.46.
 The month we took over, June, our client generated 16 conversions for a cost per conversion of $44.28.
 That’s an increase in conversions of 60% and a decrease in cost per conversion of 71%!

-Of course, you see fluctuations month to month, but the general trend after we took over has been an increase in conversions and a decrease in cost per conversion.
+Of course, you see fluctuations month to month, but the general trend after we took over was an increase in conversions and a decrease in cost per conversion.
 This was primarily the result of being ruthless in our ad management.
 Instead of treating all campaigns, keywords, and devices equally, we systematically weeded out the under-performers so we could focus our time and ad budget on the top-performers.